MAhmadS332/RetailStoreAppElectron/README.md

-# Retail Store App Documentation
+# RetailPro Documentation

 ## Overview

-The **Retail Store App** is a modern and user-friendly desktop application for managing sales, inventory, and customer records in a retail environment.
+The **RetailPro** is a modern and user-friendly desktop application for managing sales, inventory, and customer records in a retail environment.
 The app is designed with a clean interface (see screenshot) and supports several core features to streamline retail operations.

 ---